ALIPHATICHYD/NITHUB-PYTHON-BOOTCAMP/LEARN.md

 * Use your package manager to search for the Python package by typing "sudo apt-get install python" (for Ubuntu/Debian-based distributions) or "sudo yum install python" (for CentOS/Fedora-based distributions).
 * Follow the instructions provided by the package manager to complete the installation.
 * Once installed, type "python" in the terminal to verify that Python has been installed correctly.

+Alternatively, you can download the source code from the official Python website and compile it yourself.
+However, this process is more complicated and requires more technical knowledge.

+That's it!
+You should now have Python installed on your operating system.